 The question of legal responsibility for damages to Car2Go vehicles is again determined by who caused the accident.
 If you are driving a Car2Go vehicle and you cause an accident, you’ll be forced to pay the agreed-upon deductible.
 If you’re in a Car2Go and someone else causes you to crash, that person is responsible for the damages and injuries caused in the accident.

 Legal responsibility for car-related damages and injuries is determined mainly through the assignment of fault.
 While it’s true that services like Car2Go have insurance policies, this is not a guarantee of your protection.

 It is worth noting that insurance companies want to settle for as little as possible.
 Whether they’re representing a company or an individual, it is important to them to show that a collision was your fault.
 Without the necessary knowledge of liability and insurance claims, you may find yourself not receiving the compensation you deserve.

 While every case is unique, our lawyers at Staver Accident Injury Lawyers, P.C. have years of experience and know what to look for.
 You’re already dealing with the aftermath of a crash; you shouldn’t be forced to fight with the insurance companies too.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Let us help you during this difficult time.
 Contact (312) 236-2900 for a free case evaluation today.